Prakash170-svg/notes/gitnotes.md

 # HEAD
 HEAD is a pointer in git which
 	- Always points to the latest commit in the repository
-	- Always points to tip of the current reposiotory
+	- Always points to tip of the current repository
 	- Always points to parent of the next commit

 Day-8